 Lawrence W. (“Larry”) Reed became president of FEE in 2008.
-Prior to that, he was a founder and president for twenty years of the Mackinac Center for Public Policy in Midland, Michigan.
-He also taught Economics full-time and chaired the Department of Economics at Northwood University in Michigan from 1977 to 1984.
+Prior to that, he was a founder and president for 20 years of the Mackinac Center for Public Policy in Midland, Michigan.
+He also taught economics full time and chaired the Department of Economics at Northwood University in Michigan from 1977 to 1984.

-He holds a B.A. degree in Economics from Grove City College (1975) and an M.A. degree in History from Slippery Rock State University (1978), both in Pennsylvania.
-He holds two honorary doctorates, one from Central Michigan University (Public Administration—1993) and Northwood University (Laws—2008).
+He holds a B.A. degree in economics from Grove City College (1975) and an M.A. degree in history from Slippery Rock State University (1978), both in Pennsylvania.
+He holds two honorary doctorates, one from Central Michigan University (Public Administration, 1993) and Northwood University (Laws, 2008).

 His interests in political and economic affairs have taken him as a freelance journalist to 81 countries on six continents.
-He is a member of the prestigious Mont Pelerin Society and an advisor to numerous organizations around the world.
+He is a member of the prestigious Mont Pelerin Society and an adviser to numerous organizations around the world.
 He served for 15 years as a member of the board (and one term as president) of the State Policy Network.
 His numerous recognitions include the “Champion of Freedom” award from the Mackinac Center for Public Policy and the “Distinguished Alumni” award from Grove City College.

-He is a native of Pennsylvania and a 30-year resident of Michigan, and now resides in Newnan, Georgia.
+He is a native of Pennsylvania and a 30-year resident of Michigan and now resides in Newnan, Georgia.